iacosite/cookie_butler/README.md

 # CookieButler
 This CookieClicker mod has two main functionalities:
 1. Automatically click all the golden cookies in the screen (Golden/Wrath cookies and Reindeers)
 2. Keep the number of wrinklers to either `Game.getWrinklersMax-1` or to an used defined number by popping them.
-Pops normal wrinkles first and only pops shiny ones when there are `Game.getWrinklersMax` of them.
+Pops normal wrinkles first and only pops shiny ones when they are the only present.
 3. Enable and disable an autoclicker when the following buffs are active:
    * Click Frenzy
    * Elder Frenzy